kaibohu/kaibohu.github.io/_pages/talks.md

 ###  Conference/Workshop talks

 1. Banff International Research Station (BIRS) “Homological Perspective on Splines and Finite Elements” workshop, University of British Columbia Okanagan (UBCO), Canada.
 May 2024 (upcoming).
 1. Opening Conference of the CNRS Occitan Research Federation in Mathematics (OcciMath), LAMPS (Laboratory of Multidisciplinary Modeling and Simulations), University of Perpignan Via Domitia, France.
-April 2024 (upcoming).
+April 2024.
 1. Workshop: Theory and Numerics on Some Nonlinear PDEs; University of Oslo / online.
-October 2023 (upcoming).
+October 2023.
 1. ICIAM, Tokyo, Japan.
 August 2023.
 1. The 2023 International Workshop on Scientific Computing, Feng Kang Youth Forum on Scientific Computing (FKYF), The Institute of Computational Mathematics and Scientific/Engineering Computing of Chinese Academy of Sciences, Beijing, China.
 August 2023.
 1. PKU Mathematics Forum, Peking University, Beijing, China.
 July 2023.